Your choice of outlet can have a significant impact on the visibility and impact of your research.

 Which is best for you – journal or conference?

 Journals and conferences perform different functions.
 Journal papers always have an ISSN which makes them more discoverable the conference papers, and as such they generally attract more citations.
 However, attending a conference can have networking and reputational benefits.
-Whichever you choose, don’t publish the same research in both journal and conference paper as this will dilute the citation impact of your work.
+Whichever you choose, it is best not to publish the same research in both journal and conference paper as this will dilute the citation impact of your work.

 - Use Ulrichs Global Serials Directory to identify titles in a new field